iaguara/iaguara/README.md

 We recommend you browse through the files in this project to see how things happen.

-See [Îagûara Oka](https://github.com/iaguara/oka) to view a pré-configured `dotfiles` used by default in this project.
+See [Îagûara Oka](https://github.com/iaguara/oka) to view a preconfigured `dotfiles` used by default in this project.